backend-development/backend-development-textbook/source/node_vs_rails.md

 Summary
 ---------

-Ruby and JavaScript a similar programming languages.
+Ruby and JavaScript are similar programming languages.

 node.js and Rails represent two very different approaches for programming a web backend.
 As a developer, nodes.js will confront you with harder problems to solve,